YeOldeDM/lets-godot-roguelike/posts/step-4-dungen.md

 				for cell in hline( A.x, B.x, B.y ):
 					map[cell.x][cell.y] = floor_id
 ```

+![roomhalls][roomhalls]
+*Rooms A, B and C are generated in order.
+The two different colored "paths" represent either of the two options we give our hall-carver to make a passageway between it and the room preceding it.*

 Now, one piece of information we'd like our generator to make for us will be a starting position for the dungeon.
 We can keep things simple, and designate the center of the first generated room to be our starting point.
 First, we want to add another local var to our `Generate()` function, up where we declared `map` and `rooms`: